newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-driver-certification.md

 - Driver’s name
 - Driver’s address
 - Driver’s license number
-- Driver’s SSN
+- Driver’s Social Security Number (SSN)

 > **Once completed, you will have:**
 >
 > - A letter of qualification or disqualification for the driver\
 >   (The letter will only be mailed to the employer.
-The process takes about 2 weeks after the application is received)
+The process takes about two weeks after the application is received)
 >

 > **What if don’t complete this task?**
 >
 > - You, as the employer, can be fined up to $500 for each uncertified driver operating your vehicles